dewiweb/holophonix_blender_addon/README.md

 2. **Access the Panel**:
    - Open the 3D View sidebar (N key)
-   - Find the 'Holophonix Utils' tab
+   - Find the 'HOLOUTILS' tab
+   - The main panel provides an overview and access to subpanels
+   - All functionality is organized into logical subpanels

 3. **Import Your Setup**:
    - Click 'Import' in the Sources or Speakers panel
    - Select your `.hol` preset file

 4. **Configure OSC**:
-   - Set up your OSC connections in the NodeOSC panel
+   - Use the Holophonix Communication panel to set up connections
-   - Enable handlers for the features you need
+   - The system will automatically attempt to resolve 'holophonix.local'
+   - Set the correct port (4003) and apply resolved IP address

 ### Practical Examples